praekeltfoundation/rapidpro_dialogflo_demo/README.md

 * `python3`
 * `pip`
 * `pipenv` (can be installed with `sudo pip install pipenv`)
+* `ngrok` (used to make our Flask application visible to the rest of the world, including RapidPro)

 ### Credentials
 We need access to two sets of credentials to make this application work nice and smoothly: